CurveDocs/curve-docs/docs/stableswap-exchange/stableswap/pools/metapools.md

             """
             @notice Contract constructor
             @param _owner Contract owner address
-            @param _coins Addresses of ERC20 conracts of coins
+            @param _coins Addresses of ERC20 contacts of coins
             @param _pool_token Address of the token representing LP share
             @param _base_pool Address of the base pool (which will have a virtual price)
             @param _A Amplification coefficient multiplied by n * (n - 1)